 In classical economic theory, all the participants in the economy are assumed to have perfect and complete information, at all times, about everything they need to know in order to make the best decisions about how they should behave.
 This attribution of omniscience to human beings is a very curious assumption, since it elevates the members of our flawed and imperfect species to the status of gods.
 It is not surprising, then, that economics is not very good at explaining human behaviour in the imperfect world we live in, since it was developed to explain the behaviour of a class of imaginary creatures that, at the present time, does not exist, and probably never has existed, on Earth.

-Free-market economists like Mises, Hayek, and Friedman declare that all the information a consumer or company needs to know is contained in a product’s price, for its price, like a magical talisman, summarizes everything that the participants in the economy need to know in order to make informed decisions.
+Free-market economists like Ludwig von Mises, Friedrich Hayek, and Milton Friedman declare that all the information a consumer or company needs to know is contained in a product’s price, for its price, like a magic talisman, summarizes everything that the participants in the economy need to know in order to make informed decisions.
 But this simplistic belief is very clearly wrong, for behind a product’s price can be concealed a great many things which the consumer, intermediary company, or retailer would not approve of if one knew about them, and hence, would influence their decision to buy or not buy the product, or buy a competing brand instead.
-Hence, many individuals and companies do their best to hide these things from the knowledge of consumers and other companies which buy from them.
+Hence, many individuals and companies do their best to hide these things from the knowledge of consumers and other companies that buy from them.
 Some examples are the use of child labour, employment practices that harm or exploit workers, the widespread mistreatment of farm animals, the pollution or destruction of natural habitats, the use of illegal ingredients or practices in manufacturing a product, tax or managerial fraud, dangerous or unsafe practices, false claims, misleading advertising, and so on.

 Contrary to what the classical economists believed, it can happen, as a result of unbridled price competition, that a product’s price falls so low that it is not sufficient to ensure that the workers who labour to produce the product earn enough to keep body and soul together, for poverty, hunger, misery, and desperation can force people to continue working under deplorable conditions and for meagre pay that strip them of their dignity as human beings.
 If consumers care only about a product’s price, then it is obvious that most of them will prefer to buy the product at the lowest possible price, regardless of the harm and suffering, whether to humans or to other living creatures, which that low price may – and often does – conceal.